dhasenan/chessv/README.md

  - Chaotic Material Randomization.
 Every game, you get new pieces in new places!
 Who needs an opening book?
  - Army-Constrained Material.
 The material you get will always be related to each other (in that they belong in the same army): If you find a Bishop you won't find a Cannon; if you find a Cleric you won't find a Lion.
    - It may be inconvenient to exclude certain pieces under this mode...
  - Piece Limits.
 Under some mindsets, it can be taxing to find 6 minor pieces and no Queen.
-By adding certain rails to the experience, one can have a more personalized approach to a Chess randomizer, where one's army bears some semblance of a traditional game.
+By adding certain rails to the experience, one can have a more personalized approach to a Chess randomizer, where one's army bears some resemblance to a traditional game.

 ## ChessV